jlelong/LaTeX-Workshop-wiki/Hover.md

 | [`latex-workshop.hover.preview.cursor.color`](#latex-workshophoverpreviewcursorcolor) | Define the cursor color |
 | [`latex-workshop.hover.preview.newcommand.parseTeXFile.enabled`](#latex-workshophoverpreviewnewcommandparseTeXFileenabled) | Add newcommands to preview |
 | [`latex-workshop.hover.preview.newcommand.newcommandFile`](#latex-workshophoverpreviewnewcommandnewcommandFile) | Path of a file containing newcommands |

+### Realtime math preview panel

+You can preview equation in realtime in a separate editor by using the _math preview panel_.
+The position of the editor is determined by [`latex-workshop.mathpreviewpanel.editorGroup`](#latex-workshopmathpreviewpaneleditorGroup)

+- To open the panel call _Open Math Preview Panel_ (internal command is `latex-workshop.openMathPreviewPanel`)
+- To close the panel call _Close Math Preview Panel"_ (internal command is `latex-workshop.closeMathPreviewPanel`)

 ## Previewing graphics